embassy-rs/embassy/README.md

 `embassy::util` contains some lightweight async/await utilities, mainly helpful for async driver development (signaling a task that an interrupt has occured, for example).

+## sync primatives

+`futures-intrusive` is recommended for sync primatives, such as channels and mutex.

 ## embassy-nrf

 The `embassy-nrf` crate contains implementations for nRF 52 series SoCs.